-QCPP accredited pharmacies can access the Knowledge Hub by logging on using their QCPP Knowledge Hub username and password.
-If you require a login, or have forgotten your login details, please complete a QCPP Knowledge Hub Login online request form
+QCPP accredited pharmacies can access the Knowledge Hub with their QCPP Knowledge Hub username and password.
+If you require a login or have forgotten your login details, please complete a QCPP Knowledge Hub Login online request form

 To help ensure you are ready for your assessment, you should work through the QCPP checklists in your Requirements Manual (blue ring-bound folder or electronic copy in the QCPP Knowledge Hub) to make sure that you have appropriate evidence.

-It’s important that you have either electronic or printed copies of your evidence to show to the assessor on the day of your assessment.
+It’s important that you have either electronic or printed copies of your evidence to show your assessor.
 If your pharmacy is part of a group that that does not keep some of your records on-site, please ensure you request copies of these records ahead of your assessment date.

 Can I receive some further assistance to prepare for my assessment?

 QCPP does not visit pharmacies or offer consultation services to prepare for assessment.
 Member organisations, banner groups or independent quality management consultants may be able to assist you if you require further assistance to prepare for your assessment.